Ayitaka/VaultLibre/README.md

 * docker
 * docker-compose
 * curl
-* openssl (probably already installed on most Linux or WSL systems, any version should work)
+* openssl
 * jq
-* Bitwarden (tested with 1.37.2, might work on lower versions)
+* Bitwarden Server

 ## Installing VaultLibre
-The easiest way to install VaultLibre is to use the vaultlibre script which utilizes the public VaultLibre docker images.
+The easiest way to install VaultLibre is to use the vaultlibre.sh script to utilize the public VaultLibre docker images.
 These docker images are compiled automatically anytime a new version of Bitwarden is released or when changes are made to VaultLibre.

 #### Run the install script: